babono/lip-filter/README.md

 ## 📱 Usage Flow

 1. **Start**: Users land on the home screen with app introduction
-2. **Quiz**: Take a 4-question personality quiz to determine preferences
+2. **Quiz**: Take an 8-question personality quiz covering workplace style and preferences
-3. **Recommendation**: Receive personalized lipstick color recommendations
+3. **Recommendation**: Receive personalized Pantone lipstick color recommendations
 4. **Try-On**: Use the AI-powered virtual lip filter with the recommended color
 5. **Capture**: Take a photo with the applied lipstick
 6. **Share**: Download and share results on social media platforms